neoedmund/neoedmund.github.io/InstallWindows7TheHackWay.md

 ### Step 1

-copy the whole windows system partition(call it "System partition" later) to new target
+copy the all files on windows system partition(call it "System partition" later) to new target
  ```
  	I do it in linux,
  	cp -rp Win7Partition/* NewWin7Partition